ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | nicId | **yes** | string | The ID of the NIC. |
 | fwId | **yes** | string | The ID of the firewall rule. |

-After retrieving a firewall rule, either by getting it by id, or as a create response object, you can call the `Delete` method directly on the object:
+After retrieving a firewall rule, either by getting it by id, or as a create response object, you can call the `Delete` method directly.

 ```
 var resp = fwApi.Delete(datacenterId, serverId, nicId, fwId);